dental implant problems

 Implant Micro-Movements

 Implant micro-movements may occur when your implant becomes unstable due to immediate placement.
 Generally, a denture is not attached to an implant until the jaw bone properly integrates with the implant.
-There are cases where a dental surgeon may perform an immediate tooth replacement following implantation.
+There are cases where an oral surgeon may perform an immediate tooth replacement following implantation.
 This can increase stress on the body of the implant, leading to complications and failure.

 Common Dental Implants